Depression vs Recession: Are You Prepared?

 Depression vs Recession: What is a Depression?

-The last time anyone experienced a depression in this Century was when we had the Great Depression.
+The last time our country experienced a depression in this Century was when we had the Great Depression from the late 1920s to the mid to late 1930s.

 Depression is a severe and prolonged downturn in the economy.
 It is typically defined as an extreme recession that lasts 3 or more years.
 Depression is less common than a recession.
-It tends to be accompanied by high unemployment and low inflation (low-interest rates, are we seeing them?).
+It tends to be accompanied by high unemployment and low inflation.
+The last depression was spawned by a high level of speculation and frenzy buying in the stock market supported and fueled by buying through debt.
+The run on the banking system made things even worse.

 During a depression, you will see: